 Analytic Plan

 We examined if behavioral intentions, self-reported and automatic stimulus evaluations (dependent variables) differed as a function of the type of training received (extinction vs. acquisition-only) (independent variable).
 A series of one-way ANOVAs and t-tests were carried out on the rating and IAT data.
 Behavioral intention data were entered into a logistic regression with positive (based on the acquisition phase) stimulus selection as the reference category.
 Only results from the T1-T2 comparison are reported (i.e., analyses do not refer to the selections of neither or both targets, or non-responses).
-Counts of each response for each study and experiment condition were calculated, which were then used to calculate an odds ratio.
-P values were computed via Fischer’s exact test.
-Haldane-Anscombe correction was applied to studies where at least one cell contained zero counts.
+Counts of each response for each study and experiment condition were calculated, which were then used to calculate an odds ratio. p values were computed via Fischer’s exact test.
+Haldane-Anscombe corrections were applied to studies where at least one cell contained zero counts (i.e., counts in all cells were increased by 1).

 Hypothesis Testing